Arizona medical marijuana card doesn't allow woman to possess drug in Iowa, state Supreme Court rules

 Mansfield pointed out in his dissent that the law Middlekauff was charged under does not say anything about an inpatient or institutional setting, and notes other Iowa laws use a similarly broad definition of a doctor's order.
 And to the extent different laws conflict on the interpretation of the term, he wrote, the court should interpret an ambiguous statute in favor of the accused and reverse the charges.

-Court records show Middlekauff was sentenced to two days' time served in jail and one year of probation.
-Her attorney did not immediately respond to a message seeking comment on the decision.
+Court records show Middlekauff was sentenced to two days in jail, which were suspended, and one year of probation.

 William Morris covers courts for the Des Moines Register.
 He can be contacted at wrmorris2@registermedia.com, 715-573-8166 or on Twitter at @DMRMorris.

-Note: This article has been updated with comments from Middlekauff's attorney and to correct details of her sentence.